Bhavanadh/Ecommerce-sales-dashboard/README.md

  Converts order dates to datetime format
  Aggregates and groups sales data by month
  Visualizes:
- *Monthly sales trends
+ -Monthly sales trends
- *Top products by revenue
+ -Top products by revenue
- *Customer segmentation insights
+ -Customer segmentation insights
-- Power BI dashboard for KPIs, growth metrics, and product performance
+ -Power BI dashboard for KPIs, growth metrics, and product performance
 # Dataset Used
 We use a simplified e-commerce sales dataset.
 Example columns include: